droglenc/NCMTH107/resources/Syllabus-Current.md

 ## Learning Outcomes

-At the end of this class you will be able to ...
+Throughout this class, you will have the opportunity to learn the following:

-1. describe why statistics is central to scientific inquiry (& your field of interest);
+1. Describe why statistics is central to scientific inquiry (& your field of interest);
-1. define basic statistical words and symbols;
+1. Define basic statistical words and symbols;
-1. design simple experiments and sampling strategies;
+1. Design simple experiments and sampling strategies;
-1. perform appropriate exploratory data analyses (univariate and bivariate);
+1. Perform appropriate exploratory data analyses (univariate and bivariate);
-1. identify the purposes of and conduct and interpret the results of a linear regression;
+1. Identify the purposes of and conduct and interpret the results of a linear regression;
-1. construct and interpret confidence intervals for one and two-sample mean and proportion problems;
+1. Construct and interpret confidence intervals for one and two-sample mean and proportion problems;
-1. identify the appropriate hypothesis test to perform in one- and two-sample quantitative and categorical data situations;
+1. Identify the appropriate hypothesis test to perform in one- and two-sample quantitative and categorical data situations;
-1. construct and interpret the results from a hypothesis test for one- and two-sample quantitative and categorical data situations; and
+1. Construct and interpret the results from a hypothesis test for one- and two-sample quantitative and categorical data situations; and
-1. communicate statistical results and ideas in a succinct and informative manner.
+1. Communicate statistical results and ideas in a succinct and informative manner.

-We will focus on the understanding of statistical concepts and proper interpretation of statistical results.
+While you will get plenty of opportunities to summarize raw data with statistics and graphs, our focus will be on the proper interpretation of statistical results.
+These interpretations will arise from your solid understanding of statistical concepts.

 ----

 ## Instructor

+I am committed to your doing well in this course and see it as my responsibility to help you as much as possible both in and out of the designated class period.
+Thus, you may call (715-682-1300), e-mail (<a href="mailto:dogle@northland.edu">dogle@northland.edu</a>), or visit me in my office (CSE228) for help.
+I will make every effort to be available in my office (CSE228) during the office hours listed below, but I am also available any time that my door is open.
+You may also send me <a href="https://www.surveymonkey.com/r/KC87PJW" target="_blank">anonymous feedback, suggestions, or questions</a>.
+Please don't hesitate to see me if you have any questions regarding this course.

 <table class="tutors" width="60%">
-<tr><th><a href="http://derekogle.com" target="_blank">Dr. Derek H. Ogle</a><br>Professor of Mathematical Sciences<br> & Natural Resources</th></tr>
+<tr><th><a href="http://derekogle.com" target="_blank">Dr. Derek H. Ogle</a><br>Professor of Mathematical Sciences</th></tr>
 <tr><th><img src="../img/DerekOgle1.jpg"></th></tr>
-<tr style="vertical-align:top"><td>CSE228; 682-1300<br><a href="mailto:dogle@northland.edu">dogle@northland.edu</a><br>
-<a href="https://www.surveymonkey.com/r/KC87PJW" target="_blank">Anonymous Feedback / Suggestions</a></td></tr>
+<tr style="vertical-align:top"><td>CSE228; 682-1300<br><a href="mailto:dogle@northland.edu">Email</a> or <a href="https://www.surveymonkey.com/r/KC87PJW" target="_blank">Anonymous Feedback / Suggestions</a></td></tr>
-<tr style="vertical-align:top"><td>Office Hours:<br>
+<tr style="vertical-align:top"><td>Office Hours: MWF 1230-230</td></tr>
-MWF 1230-230<br>By Appointment</td></tr>
 </table>

 ## Tutors
+Two experienced tutors -- Adam Gunnelson and Emily Mader -- are also available (in eithe CSE236 or CSE229) durnig their hours listed below to help you succeed in this course.
+In addition to their tutor hours, please don't forget my availability as described above.

 <table class="tutors" width="90%">
 <tr><th width="50%"><img src="../img/Adam_F16.jpg"></th><th width="50%"><img src="../img/Emily_F17.jpg"></th></tr>